 To enable all key information about a project IP to be recorded it is important to have a simple to use central database that research teams and R&D managers can access and search for records (past and current).
 Such systems should be able to track IP as it is developed, protected, published and commercialised.

 Here at IP Active we have the expertise and experience to help with all your IP management and commercialisation needs.
-This includes working with you and your team to develop IP Registers, customised IP management systems and training staff in IP.
+This includes working with you and your team to develop IP Registers, customised IP managements systems and training staff in IP.
 We can also guide you in commercialising your IP.